Art as Transformation: ART & THE GOOD LIFE

 PROGRAM OPPORTUNITIES, OBJECTIVES & VALUE

 Our “Art as Transformation” project examines the relationship between art, virtue, and human flourishing.
-Inspired by ancient thinkers like Plato and Aristotle and the concept of eudaimonia, we’ll be exploring how the arts contribute to the cultivation of our moral, civic, and intellectual selves.
+Inspired by ancient thinkers like Plato and Aristotle and the concept of eudaimonia, we’ll be exploring how the arts contribute to good living by helping to develop our moral, civic, and intellectual selves.
 And from there, how the arts can transform us and help us flourish.

 - An immersive experience that brings to light the multi-modal and transformative nature of philosophy and art